jflozanor/EZVIZ-Security-Camera-Analysis/milestone-3.md

 **Connecting to Camera via Port 8000**
 A lack of knowledge on how to write a TCP connection in python could have limited my results. _jgherndez_

+**Hikvision IP Camera Access Bypass**
+This vulnerability cannot be exploited successfully because Hikvision released a new update for the camera that has fixed the vulnerability.   _kalsalehi_ & _msalharthi_